sippy/rtpproxy/README.md

 RTPproxy instances running on remote machines for fault-tolerance and load-balancing purposes.

-Advance high-capacity clustering and load balancing is available through the use of [RTP Cluster](https://github.com/sippy/rtp_cluster) middleware.
+Advanced high-capacity clustering and load balancing is available through the use of [RTP Cluster](https://github.com/sippy/rtp_cluster) middleware.

-The software also supports video relaying and RTP session recording.
+The software also supports MOH/pre-recorded prompts injection,  video relaying and RTP session recording to a local file or remote UDP listener(s).

 RTPproxy was developed by Maxim Sobolev and now is being actively maintained by the [Sippy Software, Inc](http://www.sippysoft.com).